 Vice President Sarah Galbenski

-Sarah Galbenski is a junior majoring in Spanish and Global Affairs with a concentration in International Peace Studies.
+Sarah Galbenski is a senior majoring in Spanish and Global Affairs with a concentration in International Peace Studies.
 She hails from the dynamic city of Detroit, Michigan, but she spent the fall semester making Santiago, Chile her home.
 On campus, she lives in Walsh Hall, home of the Wild Women!

 A yoga enthusiast, Sarah can often be seen practicing in Yoga Steve’s studio in Duncan.
 Her passions include Detroit sports teams, chai tea, and any song Lin-Manuel Miranda has ever written.